Marlow14/IntermediateNode/Labs/Ch03-Middleware-Error-Handling/Part3-3/README.md

 # Chapter 3 Exercise 3: Using the promise router so middleware can return promises

 ## Objectives:
+* Add a login route to the app
-* Add the use of Express Promise Router to our Application
+* Use the Express Promise Router
 * Create custom errors
 * Throw a custom error from a Promise

 ## Steps

 1. Continue working in your `MyPractice/lab-project` project.